wd21th/SelectorJs/README.md

 ##0.0.3

-- Fixed some bags
 - Add new function - Query selector with event

 ##0.0.4

-- Fixed some bags
 - Add new function - selector with details
 - Add new function - selector by ...
 - Add new function - selector all by...